JeffersonLab/coatjava/docs/dev_notes.md

 document.
 - the release build will have version `$VERSION`
 - the git repository will have version `${VERSION}-SNAPSHOT`
-  - note that this is not conventional, since typically `-SNAPSHOT` is used for _upcoming_ releases; however, we never know what the new version number is going to be, and we only bump the version number for a _new_ release
+  - note that this is **not** conventional, since typically `-SNAPSHOT` is used for _upcoming_ releases
+    - however, we never know what the new version number is going to be, and we only bump the version number for a new release
+    - this is more similar to what we have been doing all along

 **Legend:**
 - magenta rectangle: manual step